tbrunz/polyroots/README.md

 This application implements one package, "Equation", which defines one class, "Polynomial".
 There is a test class to test various solution cases for each polynomial degree.

+The Wiki tab has the beginning of a tutorial based on this project.

+TODO:
-TODO: The quartic solution needs more test cases.
+- The quartic solution needs more test cases.
-More documentation needs to be written...
+- More documentation needs to be written...
+- More tutorial material needs to be written.

-This was written in Pharo 9.
+This was coded in Pharo 9.